How is live video normally viewed?

 Please note that whether a live stream is relayed through our servers or comes directly off a camera, security is equally maintained by using an encrypted TLS connection.

 Local Streaming will not work if your device does not have Layer 2 or Layer 3 connectivity to the camera.
 This means that your device must either be on the same subnet as the camera, or on a different subnet that can reach the camera's subnet.

 Offline Mode leverages Local Streaming, but serves a slightly different purpose.
 Although Local Streaming sets up a direct connection between your device and a camera, a working Internet uplink is required to broker this connection.
 Offline Mode allows live Local Streaming to continue, even during brief periods of Internet connectivity loss.
 This is accomplished by downloading and trusting an Offline Mode certificate, which allows your device to broker its own secure connection to the camera.

-Offline Mode will only activate when your device determines that it can no longer reach our servers.
+Offline Mode will only activate when your device determines that it can no longer reach the Internet.
 This feature is available for the browser and Apple TV versions of Command, as well as for Viewing Stations.
 You will see a banner at the top of your browser window indicating that you are in Offline Mode.
-Offline Mode is available when viewing individual camera and grid live feeds.

 The following requirements must be met for Offline Mode to work:

 Your device must be on the same LAN as the cameras